Barry Sonnenfeld's unrealized projects: Mercury Rising fka Simple Simon

-By December 11, 1996, Sonnenfeld was set to direct the feature film adaptation of Ryne Douglas Pearson’s novel Simple Simon, a thriller about an FBI agent on the run protecting an autistic boy, with Larry Konner and Mark Rosenthal writing the screenplay, Nicolas Cage, Bruce Willis, & George Clooney interested in starring, Brian Grazer producing through Imagine Entertainment in collaboration with Joseph M. Singer Entertainment, and Universal Pictures was handling distribution, until Sonnenfeld moved on to Men in Black and Harold Becker directed Willis entitled Mercury Rising.
+By December 11, 1996, Sonnenfeld was set to direct the feature film adaptation of Ryne Douglas Pearson's novel Simple Simon, a thriller about an FBI agent on the run protecting an autistic boy, with Larry Konner and Mark Rosenthal writing the screenplay, Nicolas Cage, Bruce Willis, and George Clooney interested in starring, Brian Grazer producing through Imagine Entertainment in collaboration with Joseph M. Singer Entertainment, and Universal Pictures was handling distribution, until Sonnenfeld moved on to Men in Black and Harold Becker directed Willis entitled Mercury Rising.

 Vespers film

 By March 9, 1998, Sonnenfeld was going to produce the feature film adaptation of Jeff Rovin's novel Vespers through his Sonnenfeld/Josephson company and Touchstone Pictures handling distribution.

 Wild About Harry

 By April 28, 1998, Sonnenfeld was set to produce Wild About Harry, a romance spec script written by clothing designer Isaac Mizrahi, with Barry Josephson producing through Sonnenfeld/Josephson Productions, and Touchstone Pictures was handling distribution.